janis-commerce/aws-listeners/docs/sqs-listener.md

 # SQSlisteners

+This is the class you should extend to code your own Listeners.
+You can customize them with the following methods and getters:

 ## Configuration

 If you are working with serverless framework and want to use the serverless-sqs-local plugin you can config the enviroment variable CLOUDWATCH_PREFIX